airavata-courses/airavata-courses.github.io/index.md

 * After successfully completing this course, students should be ready to contribute to open source projects, apply general concepts of distributed systems to computational science problems and in general adopt to emerging paradigms and architectures.

 * The course will provide opportunities to acquire required skills to apply for [Google Summer of Code](https://developers.google.com/open-source/gsoc/) like programs.
+    * Using issue trackers like JIRA
+    * Code

 * The course will cover breadth of topics and is expected to be rigorous and requires strong class and mailing list participation.
 Grades will be dependent on all of these aspects.